Feel like you’re too late to the Bitcoin party? With all of the hype, it’s easy to feel like you’ve missed out.

-Buying and holding Bitcoin is not the only strategy to make gains.
-Here's some other ideas.
+Buying Bitcoin and holding is not the only strategy to make gains.
+Here are some other ideas.

 - Bitcoin behaves like stocks and shares.
 It is volatile and can move rapidly which means there are many opportunities to “buy the dip” when Bitcoin is “on sale”.

 - Day trade Bitcoin watching for buy or sell signals (staying glued to your screen).

 - Staking your Bitcoin can earn approximately 5-7% return per year in addition to holding it.

 - Use crypto trading bots to trade Bitcoin automatically around the clock.

 - Earn up to 8% back from crypto cards to harness the power of everyday spending.